 The equity capital markets serve as a source of capital to grow our business and to meet potential liquidity needs of our business.
 The availability of equity capital is dependent on market conditions and investor demand for our common and preferred stock.
 We will typically not issue common stock when the price of our common stock trades below our tangible net book value or issue preferred equity when its cost exceeds acceptable hurdle rates of return on our equity.
 There can be no assurance that we will be able to raise additional equity capital at any particular time or on any particular terms.
 Furthermore, when the trading price of our common stock is less than our estimate of our current tangible net book value per common share, among other conditions, we may repurchase shares of our common stock.
-Please refer to Note 10 of our Consolidated Financial Statements in this Form 10-Q for further details regarding our recent equity capital transactions.
+Please refer to Notes 10 and 11 of our Consolidated Financial Statements in this Form 10-Q for further details regarding our recent equity capital transactions and our stock repurchase plan.